ale94lko/powerUp/CONTRIBUTING.md

 # Contributing to powerUp

-powerUp is a firt starter project and accepts contributions of code and documentation from the community.
+**powerUp** is a First-Starter Project for developers and accepts contributions of code and documentation from the community.
 These contributions are made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [powerUp repository](https://github.com/ale94lko/powerUp) on GitHub.

 Issues are a quick way to point out a bug.
 If you find a bug or documentation error in powerUp then please check a few things first: